skip to Main Content

 Alex SulimanProgram CoordinatorSHE / HER

-Alex coordinates the Anti-Oppressive Healthcare and Atelier: Collaborative Education Research programs, and the CFD Resource Hub.
+Alex coordinates the Atelier: Collaborative Education Research program and the CFD Resource Hub, and is on the planning committee for the Teaching for Transformation Annual Conference.
 She has been involved in healthcare education through various roles, using her technological, communication and media skills to further knowledge translation.
 Alex holds a Bachelor of Arts in Cinema and Media Studies from York University.

 Registration Details